The Hector Berlioz Website

 The Villa Gregoriana in pictures

-All the photographs reproduced on this page were taken by Michel Austin in May 2007; the 19th century engraving is from our own collection. © Monir Tayeb and Michel Austin.
+All the photographs reproduced on this page were taken by Michel Austin in May 2007; the 19th century engraving is from our collection. © Monir Tayeb and Michel Austin.
 All rights of reproduction reserved.

 The Villa Gregoriana in the 19th century